josh-collinsworth/joco-sveltekit/src/lib/content/posts/copilot.md

 I assume this is because of a flaw in how LLMs work.
 They're prediction engines; they're literally built to guess.
 They're not made to give you verifiable facts or to say "I don't know" (at least, not above a certain threshold of probability).

-Copilot gets its name because, well, it's supposed to be your assistant.
-Somebody you trust to work with you towards your goal.
+Copilot gets its name because, well, it's supposed to be your assistant; somebody you trust to work with, who has your back.
 But that's not always accurate, in my experience.

 <CalloutPlusQuote>